Welcome to the Town of Laurentian Hills

 Be sure your recycling is out by 7:30 a.m.

 Container bins / boxes must not be larger than 18" x 20" x 21" - Shredded paper is accepted in a clear bag.
-Please keep bags (grocery, plastic from water bottles, bread bags, outer milk bags, flyer bags) together in a bag.
+Please keep bags (grocery, plastic from water bottles and toilet paper/paper towel plastic, outer milk bags, flyer bags) together in a bag.
 Be sure they aren't left loose in your bin.
 Cardboard with wax will not be picked up - Cardboard must be broken down or cut up and not be any larger than 3 feet by 2 feet.
-Please do not keep plastics and cans in plastic bags - Keep them loose in your bin/box.
+Please keep all items loose in your bin/box (except for bags in bags).

 Detailed Recycling Information HERE

 There has been a higher than usual amount of contaminated items left in Blue Boxes and Yellow Boxes.
 Please note that the drivers may leave yours behind if the wrong items are in your bins.
-Here is a list below of items that ARE NOT ACCEPTED in your bins.
+Please refer to the Detailed Recycling Information above.

 Your INTERIM bill is mailed out at the end of January.
-The first installment is due the third week of February and the second installment is due the third week of May.
+The first installment is due 23 February and the second installment is due 25 May.

 Your FINAL bill is mailed out at the end of July.
 The first installment is due the third week of August and the second installment is due the third week of October.